iuvbio/pandas_ods_reader/README.md

 pandas_ods_reader
 ===

-Provides a function to read in an ODS file and returns a pandas DataFrame.
+Provides a function to read in a **.ods** or **.fods** file and returns a pandas DataFrame.

-It uses `ezodf` to read in the ods file.
+It uses `ezodf` to read in **.ods** files.
+Since **.fods** files are essentially xml, `lxml` is used to read them.
+The correct parser is automatically chosen based on the file's extension.

 If a range is specified in the sheet to be imported, it seems that `ezodf` imports empty cells as well.
 Therefore, completely empty rows and columns are dropped from the DataFrame, before it is returned.
 Only trailing empty rows and columns are dropped.

 If the ODS file contains duplicated column names, they will be numbered and the number is appended to the column name in the resulting DataFrame.

 Dependencies
 ---